 wget https://download.owncloud.org/community/owncloud-8.0.0.tar.bz2 tar -xjf owncloud-8.0.0.tar.bz2 mv owncloud /var/www/html/owncloud/

 Set the directory permissions:

 Step 5.
 Configuring Apache for OwnCloud.

-While configuring Apache web server, it is recommended that you to enable .htaccess to get a enhanced security features, by default .htaccess is disabled in Apache server.
+While configuring the Apache web server, it is recommended that you enable .htaccess to get enhanced security features, by default .htaccess is disabled in the Apache server.
 To enable it, open your virtual host file and make AllowOverride is set to All.
-For example, here i used external config file instead of modifying main file.
+For example, here I used an external config file instead of modifying the main file.

 Step 6.
-Access OwnCloud application.
+Access the OwnCloud application.

-Navigate to http://your-domain.com/ and follow the easy instructions.
-Enter username and password for the administrator user account, click on the ‘Advanced options’ hyperlink and enter the data directory (or leave the default setting), then enter database username, database password, database name, host (localhost) and click ‘Finish setup’.
+http://your-domain.com/ and follow the easy instructions.
+Enter username and password for the administrator user account, click on the ‘Advanced options’ hyperlink and enter the data directory (or leave the default setting), then enter database username, database password, database name, host (localhost), and click ‘Finish setup’.

 Congratulations!
 You have successfully installed OwnCloud.
 Thanks for using this tutorial for installing OwnCloud on the CentOS 8 system.
 For additional help or useful information, we recommend you check the official OwnCloud website.